-<!doctype html> <html lang="en"> <head> <title>Using ReMarkdown</title> <link rel="stylesheet" href="remarkdown.css"> </head> <body class="rmd-on"> <h1>Hello World</h1> <p>A paragraph.</p> </body> </html>
+<!doctype html> <html lang="en"> <head> <title>Using ReMarkdown</title> <link rel="stylesheet" href="remarkdown.css"> </head> <body data-rmd> <h1>Hello World</h1> <p>A paragraph.</p> </body> </html>

 And there’s a bunch of alternative styles to pick from!
 Define your prefered styles using the

 data-rmd attribute, or when compiling from the Sass source (see the configuration guide for details).

 complainreport bugs there.

 - Browser support: I’m targetting the most current browsers (mid-2014).
 Theoretically it should work on IE9+, but that’s a very much untested assertion.